kakagri/anchorpy/README_GITHUB_INSTALL.md

 # Install in editable mode
 ./install_from_github.sh --editable

-# Use custom anchorpy-core repository
+# Use custom anchorpy-core repository (if using a fork)
 ./install_from_github.sh --anchorpy-core-repo https://github.com/yourfork/anchorpy-core.git

-# Install from specific anchorpy repository
+# Install from specific anchorpy repository (if using a fork)
 ./install_from_github.sh --anchorpy-repo https://github.com/yourfork/anchorpy.git

 # Show help